 - Standardized Leader: In many of his pairing with Donald and Goofy.
 Depending on the Writer however, he is sometimes distinguished as an eccentric Pollyanna or an Extreme Doormat.

-- Straight Man: Whenever Donald and Goofy are around.
+- Straight Man: Whenever Donald and Goofy are around, though if his eccentricities are being played up, Donald may take the role instead.

 - Took a Level in Kindness: Back then he was hardly a role model, but now...